Chapter 22 BWV 162 Ach, ich sehe, itzt, da ich zur Hochzeit gehe

 In fact, this may be an expression of the elation of the redeemed but it is much more a representation of personal fulfilment.
 It is the satisfaction of rejoicing in the Lord, having acquired (by now), certain knowledge of what He has done for us.
 Note the numerous melismas on erfreut----pleased or delighted---- stressing this very point.

 The writing for the pair of voices is of two main types.
 Firstly we encounter imitative writing in which one part leads and the other follows (see bars 13-34).
 Immediately following this is a passage in which they move together in parallel (from bar 35).
 The voices alternate between these two modes throughout the aria, possibly a musical reminder of the two opposing spectra that form the basis of this cantata′s text; doubt and certainty.
 Or perhaps they also suggest the coming together of Man and God to form one perfectly united entity.
 But whatever intended symbolism, the essential message is clear and consistent, the one single tremor being a cool gust of air at the reference to the end of this life (from bar 122).
 It remains for but a brief moment, leading us into the final phrases where once again we are in complete harmony reminded, as we are, of the gift of heaven′s pure robe of honour.

 The closing chorale is a simple dignified expression of personal fulfilment----I have seen this great glory for myself and I shall now be adorned in the apparel of Heaven----I stand before His throne, witnessing joy without end.
 The harmony is diatonic and basic and the four vocal lines are fluid, uncomplicated and uniform in musical interest, perhaps themselves a metaphor of the equality of those bound together by the embraces of true faith.
 The accentuation of the final major thirds by the tenor affirms the symbol of hope.

-This cantata has made a very clear voyage from doubt and terror to faith and certainty, the robes, feast and occasion of the wedding creating a metaphor which should be recognised by all.
+This cantata has made a very clear voyage from doubt and terror to faith and certainty, the robes, feast and occasion of the wedding creating a metaphor which would doubtless be recognised by all.